 You can find out more about our recent activities and ongoing projects in our annual report.

-Lady Margaret Hall is an accredited Fairtrade college.
+Lady Margaret Hall is an accredited Fairtrade college and is currently re-applying for Fairtrade status.
 This means that we have made a firm commitment to supporting and using Fairtrade, serving and promoting Fairtrade products in all areas of College wherever possible and raising awareness of Fairtrade and the benefits that it brings to producers in developing countries with students and staff.
 There are only a handful of Fairtrade Colleges in Oxford and we are working with the University’s students and the students union to encourage more Colleges to consider making the same commitment.

 The range of Fairtrade products that we offer are mainly grown in the Equatorial Belt (bananas, sugar, tea, coffee, cocoa).
 In 2011 the College started to stock our first Fairtrade Hoodies and polo shirts for sale to students, parents, customers and alumni.
 Supporting the Fairtrade Foundation and using Fairtrade products such as chocolate, wine, cotton as well as the products previously mentioned can help to offer more equality of opportunity and fairness to the producers of the goods.